How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 Processing Time: Expect 45-60 days for subordination approval.
 Factor this into your mortgage timeline and communicate with your lender about the expected schedule.

-Step 4: Explore Alternative Financing Options
+What Are the Step 4: Explore Alternative Financing Options?

 When traditional mortgage paths are blocked or take too long, several alternative financing products offer solutions for borrowers with tax liens.